keu/docs/astro/astro-python-sdk.md

 title: 'Write DAGs with the Astro Python SDK'
 sidebar_label: 'Astro Python SDK'
 id: astro-python-sdk
-description: Learn how you can manage database queries in Python using the Astro SDK.
+description: Learn how you can use the Astro SDK to manage database queries in Python.
 ---

 The Astro Python SDK is an open source DAG development platform built and maintained by Astronomer.
 The purpose of the SDK is to abstract away Airflow's code-level configuration and let DAG authors focus on writing Python code.